fiborges/42SchoolProjects/README.md

 	<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/fiborges/42SchoolProjects?color=green" />
 </p>

 Projects developed or under development of the course.
-Each project has a brief explanation of what it consists of and they all have the tools I used to test.
+Each project has a brief explanation of what it consists of.

 </div>
 <div align="center">